marciof/Eon/specification/README.md

 - Shell language support (see "wf.sh"). http://rigaux.org/language-study/scripting-language/
 - Documentation available at run-time.
 - Live changes editor support.
-- Lazy functional.
-Eg. lazy.js, "no iteration takes place until you call each, and no intermediate arrays are created", `Lazy(txt).split("\n").take(5)`
+- Embeddable as a scripting language.
+- Avoid verbs that are also nouns.
+- Avoid the semipredicate problem.
 - "A programming language is low level when its programs require attention to the irrelevant."
 (Alan Perlis).
 - Low cognitive load and typing effort (US keyboard layout, favor home row keys).
-- Avoid verbs that are also nouns.